TeamDoodz/TDLib/README.md

 Counts how many gem cards are on the board.
 ### BoardManager ConduitsOnBoard
 Counts how many conduit cards are on the board.
+### GetRandomGem
+Returns a random gem card from the Nature temple.
 ### AssetManager
 General utility for getting files from disk.
 Supports PNG, TXT, CSV, and Asset Bundles.
 ## Changelog